Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 Move families on 3^3^ include `R`, `F`, `Rw`, `x`, etc. Move families on 3^4^ include `R`, `RO`, `LDBI`, `wz`, etc. Move families on 3^5^ include `U`, `A`, `Azx`, etc.

 A move family often represents a complete move (as is the case on 3^3^), but not always.
-On 3^4^ and 3^5^, move families such as `R` is requires a [bracketed transform](#bracketed-transform) afterward to specify a complete move.
+On 3^4^ and 3^5^, move families such as `R` require a [bracketed transform](#bracketed-transform) afterward to specify a complete move.

 ##### Bracketed transform

-A bracketed transform consists is a set of square brackets `[]` with contents inside consisting of letters, numbers, and symbols (not allowing more square brackets `[]`).
+A bracketed transform is a set of square brackets `[]` with contents inside consisting of letters, numbers, and symbols (not allowing more square brackets `[]`).

 Different puzzles can use bracketed transforms in different ways.
-There are two common ways most puzzles will use them: [sequential transforms](#sequential-transforms) and [transform constraints](#transform-constraints).
+There are two common ways most puzzles use them: [sequential transforms](#sequential-transforms) and [transform constraints](#transform-constraints).

 ###### Sequential transforms